I will concentrate on the spanish free-to-air TV model.

 How much do the Advertisers pay?

 Basically advertisers pay depending on the number of people that will watch the advertisment (or TV spot).
-So, ideally, it there are 2 million people watching channel A and 200.000 people watching channel B right now and ads are shown in both... channel A will get, for example, 1.000€ and channel B, 100€.
+So, ideally, it there are 2 million people watching channel A and 200.000 people watching channel B right now and ads are shown in both... channel A will get, for example, 1.000€ and channel B, 100€.However, this isn't true and small audiences are usually worth less than big audiences.

 There is also a quality variable.
 There are channels that have better audiences than others... people with higher purchasing power (in theory), or people closer to the target audience the advertiser is looking for.
 These channels may charge more for the same amount of audience than a different channel.